chronark/upstash-medis-docs/README.md

 ## Connect to the Database

-Once you have created a database, you can connect to it using the `Host`, `Port` and `Password`.
+Once you have created a database, you can connect to it using the `Endpoint`, `Port` and `Password`.
 You can find them in the database details page.

 ![Database Connection Secrets](./secrets.png)